 Total Basement Finishing offers a completely inorganic basement sub floor called ThermalDry Flooring that will never rot or support mold growth and is perfect for the job.
 Available in carpeted and tiled designs, they are also provided in an unfinished floor tile that's perfect for your own carpeting and matting.
 Because these inorganic vinyl floor tiles sit on raised pegs, there is an airspace underneath that allows the flooring's surface to be as much as ten degrees warmer than the concrete below!

 As part of a complete insulated basement, the TBF basement finishing system is specifically designed for basements, keeping in mind the damp and cold basement environment.
-The R-13 value on the system's insulated basement wall panels reflect 99.987 percent of the indoor heat back into the basement.
-Total Basement Finishing's EverLast insulated basement windowsare all-vinyl, insulated double-paned windows - perfect for the basement environment.
+The R-13 value on the system's EverLast insulated basement wall panels keep most of the heat in the basement and provides a barrier against water vapor.
+Total Basement Finishing's EverLast insulated basement windows are all-vinyl, insulated double-paned windows—perfect for the basement environment.